-Now we come to the projects where the rate of return for home improvements in Inland Empire is definitely worthwhile.
+Now we come to the projects where the rate of return for home improvements in Riverside is definitely worthwhile.
 In this age of eco-consciousness, people want to know their homes are energy efficient and environmentally friendly.
 The also they really like the fact that additional insulation makes the home more comfortable and cheaper to own.

 Adding insulation is also a pretty inexpensive improvement, usually costing just a little over $1,000.
 And the return on adding insulation hovers right around 108% – not bad for an easy, inexpensive, and buyer-impressing improvement.

 First impressions always matter, and that means you must work on curb appeal, of which landscaping is a major aspect.
 And, generally, landscaping yields a higher return on investment than any other home-improvement project or upgrade.
 It’s also something you can do yourself if you’re willing to invest a little sweat and elbow grease as well.
 Depending on the area and the source of the figures, landscaping can yield a return of anywhere from 105% up to 215%.
-So when you’re preparing to sell and are considering the rate of return for home improvements in Inland Empire, don’t neglect the landscaping.
+So when you’re preparing to sell and are considering the rate of return for home improvements in Riverside, don’t neglect the landscaping.

 It’s fairly obvious, then, that the rate of return for home improvements in Riverside can vary widely from project to project.
 And that’s why it’s so critical to choose improvements wisely, performing only those that are necessary and those that will get you a good ROI.